Tax Deductions for Student Loan Interest

 You may claim the student loan interest deduction if you meet all of the following requirements:

-• You are legally obligated to pay interest on a qualified student loan
+- You paid interest on a qualified student loan during the year

-• You paid interest on a qualified student loan
+- You’re legally obligated to pay interest on a qualified student loan

 The following items cannot be claimed for a student loan interest tax deduction:

-• Interest that you paid on a loan if you were not legally obligated to make interest payments under the loan terms
+- Interest that you paid on a loan if you were not legally obligated to make interest payments under the loan terms

-• Fees for lender services, such as loan origination fees and processing costs
+- Fees for lender services, such as loan origination fees and processing costs

-• Interest payments that you made through a loan repayment assistance program (such as the National Health Service Corps Loan Repayment Program, NHSC)
+- Interest payments that you made through a loan repayment assistance program (such as the National Health Service Corps Loan Repayment Program, NHSC)

 To claim the student loan interest deduction, you must include it as an adjustment to your income.
-(Note: you do not have to itemize your deductions for this education tax benefit.)
-The tax deduction can be claimed by entering the allowable amount of your deduction on Line 33 of IRS Tax Form 1040 (or Line 18 of Form 1040A; or Line 32 of Form 1040NR; or Line 9 of Form 1040NR-EZ).
+Note that you do not have to itemize your deductions for this education tax benefit.
+The tax deduction can be claimed on your federal income tax return (Form 1040 or Form 1040-SR).